huyTon-IceBear/data-analysis---machine-learning/pages/prediction/tyres-classify.md

 - I use a line chart visualizing the accuracy of the KNN algorithm for different values of K is provided below
     <LineChart data={k_accuracy_results} x=k y=accuracy/>

 - Finally, I'm selecting the K value with the highest accuracy from the KNN results obtained above.
 This helps in identifying the optimal K value for the KNN algorithm.
+After all, k = 5 have the highest accuracy is 0.6.
     ```sql best_k_value
     SELECT k, accuracy
     FROM ${k_accuracy_results}
     ORDER BY accuracy DESC
     LIMIT 1
     ```
-After all, k = 5 have the highest accuracy is 0.6.

 ### Validate the classification Knn
-In this section, I'm validating the classification by applying the KNN algorithm to the second row of the test data.
-The Euclidean distance is calculated between the features of the second row in the test data and those of the training data.The KNN algorithm then predicts the compound type based on the nearest neighbors (in this case, the 5 nearest neighbors).
-Finally, the predicted compound type is compared with the expected compound type, and the accuracy of the prediction is determined.
+I'm validating the KNN classification by applying it to the second row of test data, calculating Euclidean distances between its features and those of training data, predicting the compound type based on the 5 nearest neighbors, and assessing accuracy by comparing predicted and expected compound types.

 ```sql knn_result_second_row_test
 WITH knn_results AS (